Fondation Jérôme Seydoux-Pathé, Paris – Architect: Renzo Piano

 The building of the Jérôme Seydoux-Pathé Foundation is located on the site of a former theater and cinema, whose facade was designed by Auguste Rodin in 1869, which has been completely transformed by Renzo Piano.
 Completed in 2014, the new 2,200-square meter/23,680-square-foot building designed by Piano surprises visitors with its unconventional curvilinear volume, invisible from the street, which houses a multifunctional lobby, two temporary exhibition spaces, a 70-seat cinema, and the Foundation’s offices on the upper floor, which is topped by a transparent roof to provide natural lighting to the spaces beneath.
 Separated from the main building by an inner garden populated with birch trees, there is a second, smaller building containing a cafe, and a small library with a reading room.

-Despite the strict lot available, with the Jérôme Seydoux-Pathé Foundation, Piano created a superb piece of architecture.
+Despite the strict lot, with the Jérôme Seydoux-Pathé Foundation Piano created a superb piece of architecture.
 While the main volume, with its cocoon-like shape emphasized by its perforated metal cladding, is undoubtedly the centerpiece of the complex; are the small garden and the simple building on the back that, far from being complements, give the place a unique, fascinating, and calm atmosphere.
 Seated at a table on the tiny outdoor terrace of the Foundation’s cafe one can hardly imagine being just a few steps from a crowded street in the heart of one of Europe’s largest and busiest capitals.

 The main entrance of the Foundation with the metal-clad “cocoon” designed by Piano in the background; photo © Riccardo Bianchini/Inexhibit